 - Jenn also invited me along, and I am a sucker.

 - I had nothing better to do.
-Seriously, not a damn thing.
+Seriously.
+Not a goddamn thing.

-As I’m sure you are aware by now, I wasn’t exactly what you’d call a “fan” of the movie.
-However, before you tell me how I’m “obtuse” ((Seriously, someone once said I was “obtuse” for thinking that the first Twilight book was a repetitive bunch of nonsense that could have been a serviceable novel if cut in half, since a lot of the book is essentially Bella talking about how “hot” and “mysterious” Edward is.
-When the first Twilight movie came out, they basically did everything I said that would make it a better story.
-So who’s the obtuse one now, random internet troll?!)), or “don’t get it”, or “should die in a fire”, I should point out that my displeasure was not based on the story or the characters.
-I should also point out that I do not judge the Twilight movies to other movies, as that would be like judging a pre-school tee-ball team to a Major League Baseball team – Twilight gets a participation ribbon and a juice box just for showing up, as far as I’m concerned, so I will forgive a lot in the way of story and characterization mistakes. ((Well, mostly, anyway.))
+As you intelligent2 people likely figured out by now, I wasn’t exactly a fan of the movie.
+That said, before you go ahead and tell me that I’m just being “obtuse”3, or that I don’t “get it”, or that I should “die in a fire”, I should point out that my displeasure was not based on the story or the characters.
+I should also point out that I do not judge the Twilight flicks based on the same criteria that I would judge other movies, because that would be like putting a tee-ball team up against a successful Major League Baseball team.
+As far as I’m concerned, Twilight gets a participation ribbon and juice box just for showing up, so I’ll forgive a lot in the way of “terrible characterization” and “poor narrative choices”.

-The Special Effects Were Sub-Par For Even A SyFy Original Movie
+The Special Effects: Sub-Par For Even A SyFy Original Movie

-Let’s all be clear as to why this movie exists: Summit Entertainment, the studio behind The Twilight Saga, wanted to make a crapton of money.
+Let’s be absolutely clear why this movie exists: Summit Entertainment, the studio behind The Twilight Saga, wanted to make a crapton of cash.
 And who can blame them?
-I mean, studio executives need to release films that will make money in order to stay in ample supply of hookers and cocaine, and I’m certainly not going to begrudge them that.
+Studio executives survive solely on hookers and cocaine, and those things don’t come cheap, gang.